PSUmodeling/Cycles/docs/index.md

 ##### `TOOL`

 A descriptive name of the tillage tool described by the operation entry.
-This can be any user defined string of text and does not affect the simulation, with the exception of the specific string `Kill_Crop` which is used to kill a crop without harvesting any residues.
+This can be any user defined string of text and does not affect the simulation, with some exceptions.
+The string `Kill_Crop` is used to kill a crop without harvesting any residues;
+the string `Grain_Harvest` is used to perform a grain harvest;
+and the string `Forage_Harvest` is used to perform a forage harvest.
+Note that scheduled grain harvest does not kill crops.
+To kill a crop after a harvest, a `Kill_Crop` tillage operation should be used.

 ##### `DEPTH`